Collection of rockets from beginner to high-powered models

 About This Camp

 This program offers a rigorous STEM experience that emphasizes precision, responsibility, and problem-solving.
 Students leave camp with a completed high-powered rocket and the knowledge to pursue certification through the National Association of Rocketry.
-With all materials included and instruction aligned to the NAR Safety Code, HPR Lab provides a structured environment where curiosity and skill converge to spark keen interest in aerospace.
+The camp registration fee covers the rocket kit, construction supplies, and instruction.
+High-power motors (H and I class) required for the certification flight are not included — parents are responsible for purchasing motors from a vendor at the launch site when ready to fly.
+All instruction is aligned to the NAR Safety Code.

 Session Overview